I Kept Pressing the 100-Million Button and Came Out on Top: Light novel

 The light novel series is written by Shuichi Tsukishima and illustrated by Mokyu.
 It began serialization online in February 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Fujimi Shobo, who have published ten volumes since October 2019 under their Fujimi Fantasia Bunko imprint.
 The light novel is licensed in North America by Yen Press.

 Manga

 A manga adaptation with art by Shidō Yuutarō has been serialized online via Kadokawa Shoten's Young Ace Up website since February 2020.
-It has been collected in four tankōbon volumes.
+It has been collected in nine tankōbon volumes.
 The manga is also licensed in North America by Yen Press.